Glutexo/czech-step-by-step/01 Greetings.md

 The same applies to the third person plural ending `-í/-ou`.
 The former is rather formal, the latter is more colloquial.

+There are more types of verbs that are mentioned in the textbook.
+Actually there are _five_ verb classes and these are then split into even more paradigms.
+The infinitive ending is a feasible hint to determine the conjugation, it is however not enough to be sure.
+Good news is that in the present tense, the conjugation is usually the same across all the paradigms in a class.
+A good practice is to remember a 3rd person present tense singular (_dělá_, _rozumí_…).
+This form can be use to determine the class; it also contains all stem changes that might occur.

+Many verbs that end with `-at` in the infinitive can be declined as the verb _dělat_ (5th class), even though they belong to a different verb class (_česat_, _kopat_).
+This simple conjugations (_česám_, _kopám_ instead of _češu_, _kopu_)however sounds rather vulgar.

+There are some verbs mentioned in the `-í` verbs conjugation table, the present tense forms are however not included.
+Moreover, the verb _jíst_ is irregular.
+They conjugate like this:

+* jíst – jím, jíš, jí, jíme, jíte, je**dí** (irregular)
+* spát – spím, spíš, spí, spíme, spíte, spí
+* stát – st**oj**ím, st**oj**íš, st**oj**í, st**oj**íme, st**oj**íte, st**oj**í

 ### Prepositions ###

 Prepositions that end with a consonant may add `-e` if the the next word begins with an incompatible consonants.
 The rules are however quite complex and not always clear.
 Compare: “Jsem z Dánska.” to “Jsem ze Slovenska.” or “Vyšel ze dveří.”.